JonathanOll/SnoozeSpot/README.md

 3. In the **Before launch** section, click **Add**, then select **Run Gradle task**.

-4. Select the Gradle project `app:app` and enter `openApiGenerateAll` in the Tasks field.
+4. Select the Gradle project `app:app` and enter `preBuild` in the Tasks field.

+5. Put the created task before the build

 6. At the root of the `app` directory, create a file called secret.properties in which you include your Google Map API Key (format: `MAPS_API_KEY=my_key`)

 7. Launch the app.

+*In debug mode, the API uses a self-signed certificate.
+This certificate is copied into the Android res/raw directory so the app can explicitly trust it.
+If the API is restarted, run the copyCertificate Gradle task and then restart the app — this task is automatically included in the preBuild step.*

+---

 # Internal Notes
 app de note de lieux de sieste